cabinjs/axe/README.md

 * Object.getOwnPropertySymbols() is not supported in IE 10
 * Array.from() is not supported in IE 10
 * Set is not supported in IE 10
+* Symbol is not supported in IE 10
+* BigInt is not supported in IE 10
+* WeakMap is not supported in IE 10
+* WeakRef is not supported in Opera 81, IE 10
+* WeakSet is not supported in IE 10

 #### Bundler